robinhood/faust/docs/userguide/models.rst

         faust_msgpack.py

-The first file (:file:`faust-msgpack/setup.py`) defines metadata about our package and should look like the following example:
+The first file (:file:`faust-msgpack/setup.py`) defines metadata about our package and should look like:

 .. sourcecode:: python